Exam Board – OCR

 Qualification – A Level H555

-Entry requirements – GCSE grade B in physical education, grade 5 in English and maths and grade 6 in science
+Entry requirements – GCSE grade 5 in physical education, grade 5 in English and maths and grade 5 in science.
+Sporting performer at club level.
+Students do not need to have studied PE at GCSE level.

 Delivered over five lessons per week, of which at least one will be devoted to the practical component of the course.
 Students are encouraged through a range of teaching techniques to develop responsibility for their own learning.